krogio/LTAPGPS/README.md

 ## CUSTOMIZE LOGO AND IMAGES

 1. Replace the image in images
-2. Upload files to you /var/gps.domain.co.za/html directory
+2. Upload files to your /var/gps.domain.co.za/html directory
-3. Remove DB values by deleting them on a local copy of the db file.
+3. Remove DB placeholder values by deleting them on a local copy of the db file.
 We used DB Browser for SQL Lite